 Sources: Refintiv Datastream; Meat & Livestock Australia; Australian Wool Innovation.
 See next slide for more on iron ore prices.
-Data up to 2nd October.
-For more details on the Chongging mine accident see (eg) here.
+Data up to 9th October.
 Return to "What's New".

 The resilience of iron ore prices stems from strong Chinese demand, declining Chinese production and constraints on Brazilian exports